Giant Pool Balls

 * 1929 in Stockholm, Sweden

 When Claes Oldenburg was invited to participate in the first Skulptur Projekte in the 1970s, contemporary art in public spaces was still something of a novelty.
 The artist used Giant Pool Balls to envisage Münster as a huge playing field.
 Oldenburg frequently examines the aesthetics of everyday objects by scaling up their dimensions and placing them in a new context.
 A confrontation with proportion and scale likewise became a fundamental element of his joint works with Coosje van Bruggen, who made a significant contribution to the development of the spheres.
 The first stage of such projects is a social and historical analysis of the location in question.
-For Münster this involved stories of a cannonball remaining lodged in the city walls, as well as anecdotes about Münster inhabitants being enthusiastic balloonists and aerial photographs of the city that resulted.
+For Münster this involved stories of a cannonball remaining lodged in the city walls, as well as anecdotes about Münster's citizens being enthusiastic balloonists and aerial photographs of the city taken during balloon flights.

 The 1977 exhibition catalogue raised the question of whether the Giant Pool Balls would have a disruptive presence in the park.
-Today, nearly four decades later, the spheres by lake Aa are in no way perceived as either an obstacle or even a nuisance.
+Today, nearly four decades later, the spheres next to the Aasee are in no way perceived as either an obstacle or even a nuisance.
 Meanwhile the location has established itself as a popular meeting place and has become a city landmark, supplying the motif for such souvenirs as snow globes and the decoration for chocolate wrappers.
 Consequently Oldenburg’s work has also provided a means of understanding the controversial development of public art.

 1 Claes Oldenburg, Aus den Notizen über das Projekt Münster 1976–77.
 In: Klaus Bußmann and Kasper König (eds.), Skulptur Ausstellung in Münster 1977, exhib. cat.: Westfälisches Landesmuseum für Kunst und Kulturgeschichte, Münster, Münster 1977, 284–287, here 284.